-- 7. The Government has already announced its commitment, in the Queen's Speech and elsewhere, to: - protecting human rights, including by incorporation of the ECHR into the domestic law of the UK as a whole; - combating discrimination in the labour market by taking forward the Employment Equality Review in the light of SACHR's report due in June this year; - a major review of training so as to enhance employment opportunities, especially for young people; - easing tensions over parades by upholding the rule of law and bringing forward legislation in the autumn to implement the North report recommendations, with care and sensitivity for the right to march and the responsibility to take account of the concerns of those who live in areas through which marches pass; - increasing confidence across the community in the police, including progress on reform of the structure and style of policing by implementing Labour's May 1996 proposals and the recommendations in the Hayes Report on police complaints; - reviewing legislation against terrorism. - 8.
-Confidence building is a two-way street.
-A genuine and lasting IRA ceasefire is the single most pressing step required to rebuild confidence across the community.
-This would enable the Government, as the threat reduced, to respond imaginatively by addressing the issues identified for the Government in Chapter VII of the International Body's Report.
+- 7. The Government has already announced its commitment, in the Queen's Speech and elsewhere, to: - protecting human rights, including by incorporation of the ECHR into the domestic law of the UK as a whole; - combating discrimination in the labour market by taking forward the Employment Equality Review in the light of SACHR's report due in June this year; - a major review of training so as to enhance employment opportunities, especially for young people; - easing tensions over parades by upholding the rule of law and bringing forward legislation in the autumn to implement the North report recommendations, with care and sensitivity for the right to march and the responsibility to take account of the concerns of those who live in areas through which marches pass;

+reform of the structure and style of policing by implementing Labour's May 1996 was proposals and the recommendations in the Hayes Report on police complaints;

+reviewing legislation against terrorism.